butternetwork/butter-mos-contracts/README.md

 Add token pairs from two blockchains, this allows our system know which token from blockchain A can be bridged to which token from blockchain B. Serveral smart contract methods need to be called:

-1. Call MCS's `setCanBridgeToken(...)` on non-MAP blockchain to indicate which token can be bridged out.
-For instance, if you want to bridge tokenA from Ethereum, you need to call `setCanBridgeToken(tokenA.address, toChainId, true)` to let ethereum's mcs know tokenA can be bridged to blockchain with `toChainId`
+1. Call MOS's `setCanBridgeToken(...)` on non-MAP blockchain to indicate which token can be bridged out.
+For instance, if you want to bridge tokenA from Ethereum, you need to call `setCanBridgeToken(tokenA.address, toChainId, true)` to let ethereum's MOS know tokenA can be bridged to blockchain with `toChainId`
 2. Call FeeCenter's `setChainTokenGasFee(toChainId, srcToken, feeRate)` to set up fee rate for certain token.
 3. Call TokenRegister's `registerToken()` method to register token pair.
-4. Call MCSRelay's `setTOkenOtherChainDecimals()` for different token unit convertion.
+4. Call MOSRelay's `setTOkenOtherChainDecimals()` for different token unit convertion.

 Now we can bridge certain token from one chain to another.
 Next we need to add some funds to our `Vault`